Special Educational Needs and Disabilities

 Our SEND Governor is Mrs L Gibson (Chair of Governors).
 She comes into school every term to be updated on the school’s SEND provision.

-Our SEND children make good progress in comparison to other children in the school and we track their progress very closely.
 We are very proud of the way we work in partnership with the parents of our SEND children.

 We will endeavour to improve provision for disabled pupils and staff by developing the physical environment of the school, within the limits of the resources available.
 Where necessary, we will try to improve the following; access to the school, by providing disabled parking, ramps, handrails, movement around the building, e.g. by adaptations, such as improved colour schemes, for people with impaired sight, accommodation within the building, by providing toilets for disabled pupils, information and communication technology, by selecting appropriate hardware and software signage, by putting it in clear print.